Breast Reduction Scars: Are Mammoplasty Scars Permanent?

 Short-scar technique

 In this method, commonly known as lollipop or keyhole incision, the surgeon makes a horizontal incision around the areola and a vertical one down to the breast crease.
-This method is mostly suitable for those with moderate sagginess, who want more minor changes (reducing one cup size), or are highly concerned about the scarring after breast reduction.
+This method is mostly suitable for those with moderate sagginess, who want more minor changes (reducing one cup size), or who are highly concerned about the scarring after breast reduction.

 Large-scar technique